• Skip to primary navigation

 • Place the pretzels in your food processor and process until you have pretzel pieces the size that you like.

-• Place a pot on the stove on low heat.
+• Place a pot on the stovetop on low heat.
 Add the peanut butter, maple syrup and vanilla extract.
 Heat for 1-2 minutes, stirring frequently until the ingredients are combined and smooth.

 • Turn off the heat and stir in the pretzel pieces.